utiasSTARS/ROB498-flight/instructions/software/ros_and_mavros.md

 - MAVROS by default publishes information at a very low rate.
 We can increase the publish rate by running `rosservice call /mavros/set_message_interval TOPIC_ID DESIRED_RATE` in the third terminal.
 Topic IDs can be found [here](https://mavlink.io/en/messages/common.html).
 For example, if we want to publish odometry (pose) at 100 hz then we can run `rosservice call /mavros/set_message_interval 331 100` where 331 is the ID for odometry.
 - To verify, we can check the publish rate by running `rostopic hz /mavros/odometry/in` in the fourth terminal.
 You can also use *rviz* to visualize the received poses.

+# Use Realsense T265 Tracking Camera For Pose Estimation

+The Pixhawk Mini only uses the internal IMU to estimate its pose, which could drift over time.
+Fortunately, the Realsense T265 camera can use both the IMU and viusal feature to provide more stable pose estimations.
+First, you need to connect the camera to the Jetson using the provided USB3.0 cable.
+The Auterion VIO package is installed at `~/thirdparty/vio_ws`.
+Source this ROS workspace and run `roslaunch px4_realsense_bridge bridge_mavros.launch` to launch the bridge.
+The estimated poses should be published under the `/mavros/odometry/out` topic.